AnUnderratedPerson/Genesis/README.md

 # Genesis
 Genesis is some random programming language which was previously named 'Meta' or 'MetaLang'.
-It uses codespaces so that's something cool and useful.
+It uses codespaces also for editing so that's something cool and useful.